Rational pricing: Delta hedging

+where $V_t$ is the value of position today and $V_c$ is the value of the call.

 The replicating portfolio

 It is possible to create a position consisting of Δ shares and $B borrowed at the risk free rate, which will produce identical cash flows to one option on the underlying share.
-The position created is known as a "replicating portfolio" since its cash flows replicate those of the option.
-As shown above ("Assets with identical cash flows"), in the absence of arbitrage opportunities, since the cash flows produced are identical, the price of the option today must be the same as the value of the position today.
+The position created is known as a replicating portfolio since its cash flows replicate those of the option.